quinnrdavis/Python-Live-Project/README.md

 # Python Live Project
 ## Introduction
-At the end of the Python course at The Tech Academy, I worked alongside other students over a two week sprint creating a CRUD app with Django.
+At the end of the Python course at The Tech Academy, I worked alongside other students creating a CRUD app with Django.
 My app was created solely by me but had to fit into the larger project site that housed all of our apps.
+The project was meant to imitate a real work environment and was run following Agile and SCRUM principles with a sprint planning session, daily stand up meetings, and retrospectives at the end of both weeks of the two week sprint.
 Below is a description of the functionality with code snippets of what I created.

+## Acquired Skills
+- Agile/Scrum
+- Programming in a team environment
+- Azure DevOps
+- Producing a web app from scratch with Django
+- Working with a remote repository with git

 ## CRUD Functionality
 My app's purpose is to allow users to create a list of their favorite film directors.